-If you want to learn how to do something well, it’s usually helpful to look at others who are doing that same thing very well, and emulate their behavior.
-Let’s look at wealth creation, one measure of business success.
-We can likely identify some trends in what some of the most ‘successful’ people are doing to create wealth.
+If you want to learn how to do something well, it’s usually helpful to look at others who are doing that same thing very well and emulate their behavior.
+In this blog, we will look at creating wealth, one measure of business success.
+We will likely identify some trends in what some of the most ‘successful’ people are doing to create wealth.

 Who is Making the Most Money?

-Reading through the Forbes 400 list of the world’s wealthiest people, there’s an obvious trend linking all of the individuals.
-The vast majority of these people have created their wealth vis-a-vis ownership.
-Their wealth was predominantly created by owning and/or selling successful businesses- in other words, either by dividends or capital gains.
-What you will not find on the list are individuals who have a “regular job”, or even a very high-paying profession.
+Reading through the Forbes 400 list of the world’s wealthiest people, there’s an obvious trend linking most of these individuals.
+The vast majority of these people have created wealth vis-a-vis ownership.
+Their wealth was predominantly created by owning and/or selling successful businesses- in other words, having equity.
+What you will not find on the list are individuals who have a “regular job” or even a very high-paying profession.
 You can work at a very high-paying job your entire life and never even get close to being on the Forbes list.
 The point here is that most of the wealth of the richest people in the world was not created by working for someone- but rather, through ownership.

-To put it simply, privately held, profitable businesses are true financial gems.
-They can provide an attractive income and a high-quality lifestyle for years.
-As an added bonus, they can also be sold when the owner wants to cash out and retire or maybe try something else.
+Ownership in a profitable business is a true financial gem.
+Businesses can produce an attractive income and a high-quality lifestyle for decades if executed properly.
+As an added bonus, they can also be transferred via a sale when the owner wants to cash out and exit.
 One of the best parts about privately held businesses is that they are available at a great price compared to most public companies, mutual funds, and other investments.
 These opportunities fly under the radar in that many sophisticated investors do not have them as part of their portfolios when they should.

 What If I Can't Afford to Buy a Business?

-Although this all seems pretty clear cut, there are some key initiatives you, as a buyer, will want to do to ensure a successful acquisition.
-First off, secure the capital you will need for the initial equity portion or down payment - generally, around 10-15% of the total price.
-Whether this money is from your savings account or raised from family and friends, or raised from outside investors, it doesn’t much matter.
+Although this all seems pretty clear-cut, there are some important points to understand as a potential buyer seeking financing.
+First off, secure the capital you will need for the initial equity portion- as mentioned above, generally, around 10-15% of the total price.
+Whether this money is from your savings account, from family and friends, or raised from outside investors, it doesn’t much matter.
 You will also want to make sure that you have a good credit score of at least 700.
 These items (and more) will be considered when seeking other financing routes- SBA and seller financing- and will vastly improve your chances of making a positive impression on both the bank and the seller- which together, can push you closer to closing the deal.